Skip to main content

 Example: Adding the security group called DigiCert MSCA Integration Group to a local Microsoft CA server with the required permissions.

-If you will use DigiCert agents to automate certificates from the Microsoft CA, you can allow the first SAN in automation requests to become the CN in the issued certificates.
-By default, the CN is left blank when there are only SANs in the request.
+When using DigiCert agents to automate certificate management on web servers with Microsoft CA-issued certificates, you can allow the first SAN in certificate requests to become the CN in the issued certificates.
+By default, the CN is left blank when there are only SANs present in the request.

-Use the Windows Server certutil command to update the Microsoft CA configuration to allow override of the CN in certificates, as follows:
+Use the following Windows Server certutil command to update the Microsoft CA configuration to allow override of the CN in certificates:

 certutil -setreg ca\CRLFlags +CRLF_ALLOW_REQUEST_ATTRIBUTE_SUBJECT